anurag001/Basic-OS/README.md

 # Basic-OS
-OS containing basic assembly code
+# Prerequisites NASM and QEMU

-We require two prerequisites NASM and QEMU
+NASM is assembler which converts assembly language into raw machine code

-NASM is assembler which converts assembly language into raw machine code QEMU is PC Emulator
+QEMU is PC Emulator